Collegiate Recruiting

-When it comes to college recruiting, Twitter is the preferred platform for both coaches and student-athletes.
-Over 95 percent of student-athletes surveyed say they have a Twitter account, and nearly all coaches are actively using the platform to communicate with recruits and promote team content.
+When it comes to college recruiting, X, previously Twitter, is the preferred platform for both coaches and student-athletes.
+Over 95 percent of student-athletes surveyed say they have an X account, and nearly all coaches actively use the platform to communicate with recruits and promote team content.
 The platform allows users to boost their online presence and make fast, direct connections.
-How to use Twitter to get recruited varies based on sport.
-Twitter is widely used for all sports but is most popular in football, baseball, and men’s and women’s basketball.
+How to use X to get recruited varies based on sport.
+X is widely used for all sports but is most prevalent in football, baseball, and men’s and women’s basketball.

 High school student-athletes should use social media smartly and strategically to enhance their recruiting profile.
-Social media can be highly beneficial or disastrously detrimental, depending on how it's used.
-You are always being watched, so it's crucial to be aware of who you are and how you behave when you think nobody is paying attention.
+Social media can be highly beneficial or disastrously detrimental, depending on how it’s used.
+You are always being watched, so knowing who you are and how you behave when you think nobody is paying attention is crucial.

 Establish your identity

-Use your real name for both your username and handle.
+• Use your real name for both your username and handle.
 Coaches can’t recruit you if they can’t recognize you.
-If you have a common name, try adding a middle initial, your jersey number, or position abbreviation to your handle to make it unique.
+If you have a common name, add a middle initial, jersey number, or position abbreviation to your handle to make it unique.

-Be consistent with your profile pic.
-Find one great, clear photo, preferably in uniform, and use it consistently on your social media accounts and online recruiting profile.
-That way, you are easier to recognize, and there’s no mistaking you for someone else.
+• Be consistent with your profile pic.
+Find one great, clear photo, preferably uniform, and use it consistently on your social media accounts and online recruiting profile.
+That way, you are more easily recognized without mistaking you for someone else.

-Add key sports stats and measurements.
-Include your height and weight and sport-specific stats to help you stand out from other recruits.
+• Add key sports stats and measurements.
+Include your height, weight, and sport-specific stats to help you stand out from other recruits.
 For example, include your velocity for baseball, wingspan for basketball, or 40-yard dash time for football.

-Include a link to your online profile and highlight video.
-Coaches don’t have a lot of time, and for most sports, they will want to get right to your highlight or skills video.
-Athletes should seize every opportunity to get their highlight video in front of a college coach.
+• Include a link to your online profile and highlight the video.
+Coaches don’t have much time and will want to get right to your highlight or skills video for most sports.
+Athletes should seize every opportunity to get their highlight video before a college coach.

-Be sport-specific with your background image.
-Getting exposure online means you do what you can to set yourself apart and make yourself easy to find.
-A sport-specific background, in combination with your profile pic, just makes it that much easier for coaches and scouts to know they’ve come to the right place.
+• Be sport-specific with your background image.
+Getting exposure online means you do what you can to set yourself apart and make yourself accessible to find.
+A sport-specific background, combined with your profile pic, makes it much easier for coaches and scouts to know they’ve come to the right place.

 Source: NCSA